 Amy Wechsler, MSW, LCSW, DT

 From an early age, Amy realized her passion for working with young children, both with and without developmental differences.
-She spent many summers as a counselor and teacher’s assistant at Northern Suburban Special Recreation Association and working in pre-school/daycare settings.
+She spent many summers as a counselor and teacher’s assistant at Northern Suburban Special Recreation Association and working in various pre-school and daycare settings.

-Amy earned her B.S. in Psychology from the University of Illinois at Urbana-Champaign in 2006.
-During her time at the University of Illinois, Amy gained clinical experience interning at the Champaign County Juvenile Detention center conducting psycho-social groups for juvenile inmates.
+Amy earned her Bachelor of Science degree in Psychology from the University of Illinois at Urbana-Champaign in 2006.
+During her time at the University of Illinois, Amy gained clinical experience interning at the Champaign County Juvenile Detention Center conducting psycho-social groups for juvenile inmates.
 She also enjoyed volunteering at the Crisis Nursery.

 She began her career in Illinois Early Intervention following graduate school.
-Amy is a credentialed Early Intervention Specialist and Evaluator in both Developmental Therapy and Social Work.
-She also provides clinic-based and home or daycare/preschool-based therapy to children up to eight years old.
+Amy is a licensed clinical social worker and credentialed Early Intervention Specialist and Evaluator in both Developmental Therapy and Social Work.
+She specializes in treating children with neurodevelopmental disorders, anxiety disorders, sleep disturbances, and behavioral challenges.
+Amy uses her extensive knowledge of sensory processing and global development to guide her treatment style.
+Amy loves providing family support and teaching parents how to effectively support their child’s challenges.

-In 2011, she proudly founded PlayWorks Therapy, Inc. It is her strong passion, creative energy, caring personality, knowledgeable experience in the field, and entrepreneurial spirit that led to the creation of PlayWorks Therapy.
-Amy feels lucky to have parents who taught her the principles of hard work, entrepreneurship, respect, and standing up for what you believe in.
+In 2011, Amy proudly founded PlayWorks Therapy, Inc. It is her strong passion, creative energy, caring personality, and knowledgeable experience in the field that led to the creation of PlayWorks Therapy, Inc. Amy feels lucky to have parents who taught her the principles of hard work, entrepreneurship, respect, and standing up for what you believe in.

 Director of Developmental Therapy Services